Birth and death in discrete Morse theory: Discrete Morse Theory

-Essentially, then, discrete Morse functions are functions on $M$ that increase with the dimension of the simplices; that is, the values on all but at most one face of $\alpha$ must be smaller than the value on $\alpha$ itself.
+Essentially, then, discrete Morse functions are functions on $M$ that increase with the dimension of the cells; that is, the values on all but at most one face of $\alpha$ must be smaller than the value on $\alpha$ itself.
 Discrete Morse functions exist.
 Indeed, the simplest (and most trivial) example is the following.
-If $\sigma$ is a simplex of $M$, we define $f:M\lra \zr$ by
+If $\sigma$ is a cell of $M$, we define $f:M\lra \zr$ by

 Note that the conditions (1) and (2) in the definition of a discrete Morse function are exclusive.
 That is, if one of the sets has cardinality one, the other is empty.
 To see this, assume that $\sigma^{(p)} \in M$ has a coface $\tau^{(p+1)}$ such that $f(\tau)\leq f(\sigma)$ and a face $\upsilon^{(p-1)}$ such that $f(\upsilon)\geq f(\sigma)$.
 Let $\sigma'^{(p)}$ be a different face of $\tau$ which also contains $\upsilon$.
 Then the value $f(\sigma')$ must be bigger than $f(\upsilon)$, since $\upsilon$ already has a coface with smaller value, and similarly the value of $\tau$ must be bigger than $f(\sigma')$, so